 The name of the Lake City neighborhood came about gradually, attributed to the first plats with similar names, the Lake Side City and Lake City plats which had been filed in 1906-1907, located east of 38th Ave NE between NE 110th to 125th Streets.
 (See the Lake City article on this blog for these plat maps.)

 The Minnie Kraus plat, shown below, was filed with King County in 1918.
-It was a subdivision of some sections of the Lake Side City plat between NE 113th to 115th Streets, from 38th Ave NE on the west, to one block east of the present Sand Point Way NE (shown on the map as Broadway).
+It was a subdivision of some sections of the Lake Side City plat between NE 113th to 115th Streets, from 38th Ave NE on the western edge of this plat map, to one block east of the present Sand Point Way NE (shown on the map as Broadway).

 Minnie’s plat used the previous section numbers and street names assigned in the Lake Side City plat map, and she simply divided the blocks into smaller house lots.
-(See source list below for a key to the street names in the plat).
+(See source list at the end of this article for a key to the street names in the plat).
 The top line of the plat is NE 115th Street, extending from 38th Ave NE to just east of Sand Point Way NE.

 Living in Lake City before 1920